ashishkumarpardeshi/STM32f10xx_Exploration/Tutorial_Docs/LCD_16x2_Interfacing_With_STM32.md

 ## LCD 16x2 Configuration Commands/Instructions

-#
-Below is the image of some of the commands given in datasheets
+Below is the image of some of the commands given in datasheet.

 <p align="center">
   <img src="./Assets/LCD_Instructions.png">